This Endless Frame

 The slides for the presentation are here.

-Slide 9 of this deck, includes a still unanswered question of why does ORM V have ratio scales being longer than other scales?
+Slide 9 of this deck, includes a still unanswered question of why does Optical Radiation Measurements volume V have ratio scales being longer than other scales?
+I've sketched and simplified the figure below :

 Attribution